 Grampa: They say the greatest tragedy is when a father outlives his son.
-I have never fully understood why.
-Frankly, I can see an up-side to it!
+I've never fully understood why that is.
+Frankly, I can see an upside to it!

 - Running Gag: The word "hell" is said seven times in this episode ("What the hell is this?"note "What the hell is that?"note "We had a hell of a time replacing you,"note "Ah, what the hell, sure,"note "Hell no,"note and "What the hell am I going to do with this jumbo thong bikini?"note )

 - Selective Obliviousness: When Marge, out of concern for Homer's health, gave him something he'd rather not eat, he "saw" a fly on it.
 Later, as he started eating bacon, he dismissed warnings about a fly on it.